letsencrypt/boulder/ratelimits/README.md

 # Configuring and Storing Key-Value Rate Limits

+## Rate Limit Structure

+All rate limits use a token-bucket model.
+The metaphor is that each limit is represented by a bucket which holds tokens.
+Each request removes some number of tokens from the bucket, or is denied if there aren't enough tokens to remove.
+Over time, new tokens are added to the bucket at a steady rate, until the bucket is full.
+The _burst_ parameter of a rate limit indicates the maximum capacity of a bucket: how many tokens can it hold before new ones stop being added.
+Therefore, this also indicates how many requests can be made in a single burst before a full bucket is completely emptied.
+The _count_ and _period_ parameters indicate the rate at which new tokens are added to a bucket: every period, count tokens will be added.
+Therefore, these also indicate the steady-state rate at which a client which has exhausted its quota can make requests: one token every (period / count) duration.

 ## Default Limit Settings

-Each root key directly corresponds to a `Name` enumeration as detailed in `name.go`.
-The `Name` enum is used to identify the particular limit.
-The `count` value is used to determine the maximum number of requests allowed, within the given `period` of time.
-The `burst` value is used to determine the maximum number of requests allowed, at any given time.
+Each key directly corresponds to a `Name` enumeration as detailed in `name.go`.
+The Name enum is used to identify the particular limit.
+The parameters of a default limit are the values that will be used for all buckets that do not have an explicit override (see below).

 ```yaml
 NewRegistrationsPerIPAddress: